-We know that this is a particularly difficult time to be living with ovarian cancer, or experiencing any worrying symptoms.
-You and your families might be worried about how your care could be impacted as a result of the coronavirus.
+We know that this is a particularly difficult time to be living with ovarian cancer or experiencing any worrying symptoms.
+You and your family might be worried about how your care could be impacted as a result of the coronavirus.

-Please remember that you can always call our nurse-led Support Line on 020 7923 5475 (9am-5pm, Mon-Fri) if you have any concerns or questions or just need someone to talk to.
+Please remember that you can always call our support line on 020 7923 5475 (9am–5pm, Mon–Fri) if you have any concerns or questions or just need someone to talk to.

 We're working hard to make sure ovarian cancer diagnosis and treatment still goes ahead despite the coronavirus pandemic.